FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-checkout-tracking.md

 > Note
 >
 > You have to replace the right-hand side (e.g. "BrandFieldName") with your own values.
-> If you can't find a way to retrieve the `fieldRoles` via the FACT-Finder UI, you can trigger a search on a page that uses FACT-Finder Web Components and your FACT-Finder instance.
+> If you can't find a way to retrieve the `fieldRoles` via the FactFinder UI, you can trigger a search on a page that uses FactFinder Web Components and your FactFinder instance.
 > Afterwards, open the browser's Dev Tools, navigate to the Console Tab and enter: `factfinder.communication.fieldRoles`